 As you could probably imagine, creating and maintaining TFG has required 10's of 1000's of dedicated man-hours.
 Through my lifelong passion and pure love of fighting

 to have kept this website and community going strong for 2 decades.
 It's been a "labor of love"...
 30 years of playing fighting games... and 20 years of working on this website.
 In case you don't know, I write all of TFG's news articles, game reviews, character overviews, update game/character profiles, and manage TFG's social media on the daily.
 In addition to

 the time I invest into actually playing and practicing fighting games, obviously, this is a lot of work for one person... but 100% worth it.
 I've met some amazing people along the way, and if you're an old school TFG visitor or supporter, thanks very much.
 If you're new here: I'm enthralled to see your interest in the greatness of fighting games.
 I hope you find

 Fighters Gen to be inspirational, helpful, and entertaining in the many great years to come.
 For FGC / business inquiries, email

 TFG | Frank Joseph Art by Geoffrey Daigon.
 2020.

 See, I don't hate Nintendo games.
 October 2019.

-The "art of fighting" was embedded in my blood at a young age.
+The "Art of Fighting" was embedded into my blood at a very young age.